 A good credit score is one of the most valuable assets you can keep in your financial portfolio.
 Yes, a world with no credit would mean no high interest credit cards; overdue mortgage payments or over-limit fees but credit plays a very important role in fiscal responsibility; and knowing your credit score is a must.

 A short time ago, the only way to get your credit score for free (free being defined as without having to input your credit card for a “free trial”) was to use AnnualCreditReport.com.
 This method is great; but you can only check your score once a year from each of the three major credit bureaus.
 Credit Sesame on the other hand offers up a free Trans Union credit score without any cost, and I’ve decided to use them (in conjunction with others) to keep track of my credit.
 And the score can be accessed as often as possible.

 Signing up for Credit Sesame takes just a few minutes.
 The questions you’ll be asked are the same for any financial account you open up and when completed, a few security questions are asked to verify you are who you say you are.
 No credit card or payment method is required to sign up … Credit Sesame is always free to use.

-After you’ve opened an account, you’ll immediately be provided your Experian credit score.
+After you’ve opened an account, you’ll immediately be provided your Trans Union credit score.
 As you can see from the screenshot below, mine would be classified as “slightly below average”.
 I’ve come a long way from the days of a 440 credit score but I still have a lot of ground to make up.

 You’ll also see a brief (and accurate) overview of my current student loan situation.
 Any debt you have will also be displayed on the login landing page so after you’ve opened an account, make sure to visit the “My Finances” section and update accordingly.